cancel and pay out bAV

 Katrin Straub

-Are you considering cancelling your occupational pension scheme (bAV) and cashing out the capital?
-This step needs careful consideration, as it often carries more disadvantages than advantages.
-We’ll guide you on what you need to know and what smarter options are available for your financial future.
+Are you thinking about cancelling your occupational pension scheme (bAV) and having the capital paid out as a lump sum?
+This is a step that should be carefully considered, as it often carries more disadvantages than advantages.
+We’ll show you what you need to know and which smarter options there are for your financial future.

 The topic in brief and concise terms